 Spooksteeg (Ghost Alley)

-First stop: Spooksteeg, the oldest part of Amsterdam in the area of the Red Light District, where one of the city’s oldest ghosts is said to reside.
+First stop: Spooksteeg, the oldest part of Amsterdam, in the Red Light District, where one of the city’s oldest ghosts is said to reside.

-Then, Helena married the sailor, but in 1753 she admitted to the murder on her deathbed, begging her husband for forgiveness.
+Helena went on to marry the sailor, but in 1753, she admitted to her sister’s murder on her deathbed, begging her husband for forgiveness.

 Sure enough, he was outraged to hear this and cursed her soul to roam restlessly in misery for all eternity.